Are Humans Meant To Eat Meat

 The most telling comparison is instinct.
 Humans find fruits and other foods in their natural state appealing.
 We only salivate as a conditioned response to meal times and eating prepared meat.
 When a carnivore see a carcass in the road their natural instinct is to salivate and sniff it in order to determine whether it is safe to eat.
 Humans don't look at a fox or rat running around and try to determine whether or not to pursue the prey.
 A carnivore's frame of mind is totally geared for hunting and killing.
 When not clouded by toxic masculinity man's frame of mind is compassionate, friendly and reveres life.
 When a lion spots another furry animal, something might instinctively click in his head telling it to hurry up and get dinner.
 But humans are not natural hunters.
 Predators use hunger as a precondition to hunting - Humans on the other hand do not have enough energy to hunt if they are hungry.
 Humans also don’t generally like blood.
 Our natural instinct is to be upset by it and some people even faint at the sight of it.

 The animals we are actually closest to in physiology are great apes

 .
 Great apes consume almost entirely plant products and only rarely eat insects.
 Eating meat was simply a response to nutritional stress a long time ago but the stress has long past and we're now able to create plant based foods that efficiently provide all the nutrients we need.

 Every species on the planet only consumes dairy from their mothers when they are babies and no species consumes dairy from a different species of animal to their own - other than humans that is.
-The dawn of the agricultural revolution signified the mass ownership, control, abuse, rape and exploitation of billions of animals animals.
-Even if humans were biologcally supposed to eat meat, there's nothing natural about the way we treat other living beings.
+The dawn of the agricultural revolution signified the mass ownership, control, abuse, rape and exploitation of billions of animals.
+Humans are not biologically supposed to eat meat, however even if they were, there's nothing natural about the way we treat other living beings.